renuo/rails-offline-talk/slides.md

 ---

 # Final thoughts
+- Offline mode can be easy, depending on the scope
 - Service workers are a powerful tool for offline mode
 - They can be used to cache resources, intercept requests and handle background sync
 - They are not easy to implement and require a lot of testing
-- They are not supported by all browsers
 - You can emulate `offline` mode with service worker state and messages

 ## Topics not discussed in this talk:
+- Service Worker Lifecycle
 - Background sync
 - Preloading of static resources
 - Preloading of fingerprinted resources
 - Cache invalidation
-- Parallel service workers

 ---